-Environmentalists who opposed this film being shot in the Blue Mountains Wilderness Area took the film producers to court, along with the government department which issued the filming permit.
-The court found that the filming permit had been issued illegally and ordered the producers to stop shooting the film in the wilderness area immediately.
+Environmentalists who opposed filming in the Blue Mountains Wilderness Area sued the producers and the government agency that issued the filming permit.
+The court found that the permit had been issued illegally, and ordered the producers to stop filming in the area immediately.
 An alternative location had to be found.

-For most of the flight scenes, the artists at Digital Domain used "EnGen" (Environment Generator) to create the virtual landscapes, also used on The Time Machine (2002) & Star Trek: Nemesis (2002).
+For most of the flight scenes, the artists at Digital Domain used "EnGen" (Environment Generator) to create the virtual landscapes.
 An earlier version of the program, called "Terragen", is on-line available for free.

 A photo of one of the F/A-37 Talon mock-ups, snapped on the deck of the USS Abraham Lincoln during filming was published in an Australian aviation magazine, claiming that the Talon was an actual prototype aircraft being tested by the US Navy.

 Capt.
 Cummings mentions that the UCAV has a pulse detonation engine and hybrid scramjet engines.
 Pulse detonation engines and scramjet engines have been successfully tested, but as of 2012 neither of these technologies has been deployed in any known production aircraft.

 When Capt.
 Marshfield and Capt.
 Cummings walk the flight deck of USS Abraham Lincoln (CVN-72), the patch on the front of Capt.
 Marshfield's jacket says USS Carl Vinson (CVN-70), one of the aircraft carriers used during filming.